For Financial Aid FAQ, click here.

 How do I obtain an F-1 visa?

-You will need to first obtain Form I-20 (or Form DS-2019 for J-1 visa) from the International Advisement Office at Juilliard.
-You will then submit to the American Embassy/Consulate nearest you, your I-20 (or DS-2019) with a visa application form and fee, a valid passport, evidence of sufficient funds, Juilliard acceptance letter, and two passport-size photographs.
+You will need to first obtain Form I-20 from Juilliard’s Office of International Advisement.
+You will then submit the following documents to the American Embassy/Consulate nearest you: Form I-20, visa application (DS-160), visa fee, valid passport, evidence of sufficient funds, Juilliard acceptance letter, SEVIS fee receipt, and two U.S. passport-size photographs.
 Note that visa application procedures vary slightly from country to country.
 Please visit the United States Department of State for the most updated information.

-This is a form Juilliard uses to collect information on your sources of funding.
 Students must prove they have funds readily available to meet all expenses for the first year of study, and that adequate funds will be available for each subsequent year of study.
-Students must have the COF form notarized and attach supporting financial documents.

-After Juilliard receives all required documents, your Form I-20 or DS-2019 will be mailed to you in 1-2 weeks.
+After Juilliard receives all required documents, your Form I-20 will be mailed to you.

 How can I find housing in New York City?